leon-thomm/Ryven/README.md

 ## Intro

 Hello there!
 Ryven is an editor combining flow-based visual scripting with Python.
 It provides an easy to use system for programming nodes executing any Python code.

+*Be aware that all the all new Ryven 3, and particularly the new underlying framework, haven't been tested extensively yet, so there might be some further changes incoming.*

 ## Installation